MetLife: Other products

 MetLife's products also include critical illness insurance.
 Financial services include fee-based financial planning, retirement planning, wealth management, 529 Plans, banking, and commercial and residential mortgages.
-The company also provides retirement plan and other financial services to healthcare, education, and not-for-profit organizations.
+The company also provides retirement plans and other financial services to healthcare, education, and not-for-profit organizations.
 The MetLife Center for Special Needs Planning is a group of planners which serve families and individuals with special needs.
 In 2014, MetLife launched MetLife Defender, a digital identity theft protection product.